strmlineapp-ux/agileflow/src/docs/user-manual.md

 ### 8.3 Team Management (`/dashboard/teams/[teamId]`)
 This page is for managing the specifics of an individual team.
 - **Team Members**: View all members of the team.
 Team Admins are now listed in a dedicated column on the left for clarity, while all other members are in a responsive grid on the right.
-You can now also click on the "Team Admins" and "Members" titles to rename them for your team.
+You have full flexibility to manage Team Admins, including removing the last one.
+You can also click on the "Team Admins" and "Members" titles to rename them for your team.
 - **Badge Management**: Create and manage your team's badge collections.
 To share a collection, simply drag its card to the "Shared Collections" panel.
 To link a collection from another team, drag it from the shared panel onto your main board.
 You can also drag individual badges from a shared collection and drop them into one of your own to link them.
 - **Pinned Locations**: Pin locations to the team's Production Schedule.
 You can also designate locations as "check locations."
 - **Workstations**: Manage a list of bookable workstations or machines for the team.